-Nurse report checklist - Not only does this page list name many common topics that are exchanged during report, it also describes them in more detail.
+Detailed nurse report checklist - Not only does this page list name many common topics that are exchanged during report, it also describes them in more detail.
 If you follow this checklist for each of your patients, you should be able to give a thorough report to the oncoming nurse or caregiver.
 Note that all patients don't necessarily have to cover every topic.

 NIH stroke scale explained in detail - The NIH stroke scale is an assessment that is performed by medical professionals on patients in order to determine if they had a stroke.
 For someone who has had some practice, it should take no more than 10 minutes to complete it.
 For those who haven't done this before, it will take some time to do correctly.

-SBAR explained - This is an acronym that stands for situation, background, assessment, and recommendation.
+SBAR explained in detail - This is an acronym that stands for situation, background, assessment, and recommendation.
 It is used primarily as a tool to quickly communicate patient data.
 It simply breaks down what information should be covered when describing a situation in order to receive a recommendation.
 There is an example used on the page to better illustrate the complete process.

 Download and print caregiver information here - This page has several PDF files that cover a variety of medical topics.
 They can be downloaded and printed at your leisure to be stored for later use.
 Print and share as many as you like.
 Spread the knowledge.